Naturality and mapping class groups in Heegaard Floer homology: Heegaard Floer homology

 \section{Heegaard Floer homology}

 In this section, we prove Theorem~\ref{thm:strong}.
-First, we explain how the various versions of Heegaard Floer homology fit into the context of a weak Heegaard invariant in the sense of Definition~\ref{def:weak-Heegaard}, and then turn to the verification of the required properties of a strong Heegaard invariant, in the sense of Definition~\ref{def:strong-Heegaard}.
-Most of the construction builds on the work of Ozsv\'ath and Szab\'o~\cite[Section 2.5]{OS06:HolDiskFour}.
-However, that argument contains several major gaps, for example, it does not take into account the embedding of the Heegaard surface.
-The key extra steps are showing that the maps constructed by Ozsv\'ath and Szab\'o are indeed isomorphisms and are functorial, the verification of the continuity axiom, and perhaps most importantly, the verification of handleswap invariance.
-For concreteness, we explain the case of sutured Floer homology in detail as it includes $\widehat{HF}$ and $\widehat{HFL}$ as special cases, and only remark on the differences for the other versions.
+We first explain how the different versions of Heegaard Floer homology fit into the framework of weak Heegaard invariants in the sense of Definition~\ref{def:weak-Heegaard}.
+We then show they are strong Heegaard invariants in the sense of Definition~\ref{def:strong-Heegaard}.
+Most of our constructions build on the work of Ozsv\'ath and Szab\'o~\cite[Section 2.5]{OS06:HolDiskFour}.
+To show Theorem~\ref{thm:strong}, we perform the following additional checks: \begin{enumerate} \item We keep track of the embedding of the Heegaard surface in the 3-manifold, and include diffeomorphisms isotopic to the identity among the Heegaard moves, which allows us to define functorial diffeomorphism maps on Heegaard Floer homology. \item We verify the Continuity Axiom~\eqref{item:strong-cont} of Definition~\ref{def:strong-Heegaard}. \item Most importantly, we verify simple handleswap invariance. \end{enumerate}

+For concreteness, we explain the case of sutured Floer homology in detail as it includes $\HFa$ and $\HFLa$ as special cases, and only remark on the differences for the other versions.
 In particular, we show that $\SFH$ is a strong Heegaard invariant of the class~$\cS_\bal$.
-However, to emphasize that all the argumetns are essentially the same for the other versions of Heegaard Floer homology, we will write $HF^\circ$ instead of $\SFH$.
+However, to emphasize that all the arguments are essentially the same for the other versions of Heegaard Floer homology, we will write $\HF^\circ$ instead of $\SFH$.
 All Heegaard diagrams appearing in this section are assumed to be balanced.